Facilitator-Cards/facilitator-cards/content/blog/why-are-these-so-expensive.md

 +++
 author = "Sam Killermann"
-categories = "About the Cards" date = 2020-03-05T17:56:00Z
+categories = "About the Cards" date = 2020-03-05T17:56:00.000Z
-description = "A response to a comment on our Kickstarter, and explanation of what went into the price of the Facilitator Cards." featured_image = "/img/blog/facilitator-cards-pricing-venn-diagram.jpg" images = [] keywords = ["kickstarter", "facilitation deck", "facilitator cards", "facilitation", "Facilitator tools", "Facilitation Tools"] photo_cred = "" title = "Why Are These So Expensive?"
+description = "A response to a comment on our Kickstarter, and explanation of what went into the price of the Facilitator Cards." featured_image = "/img/blog/facilitator-cards-pricing-venn-diagram.jpg" images = [ ] keywords = [
+  "kickstarter",
+  "facilitation deck",
+  "facilitator cards",
+  "facilitation",
+  "Facilitator tools",
+  "Facilitation Tools"
+]
+photo_cred = ""
+title = "Why Are These So Expensive?"
+_template = "blog_post"
 +++

 In a comment [on our Kickstarter](https://www.kickstarter.com/projects/facilitatorcards/facilitator-cards "Facilitator Cards Kickstarter"), Doug wrote, "Looks like a good product, but the price seems high.
 This would be much better at $29."

 We appreciated seeing this publicly, and for Doug to comment it (and back the project!), because it perfectly synopsized the trickiness of a private process we've been in the midst of for over a year now, and something that I've spent a lot of time trying to figure out.